 The Pennsylvania BQA program has evolved to include best practices around good record keeping and protecting herd health, which can result in more profits for producers.
 When better quality cows leave the farm and reach the market place, the producer, packer and consumer all benefit.
 When better quality beef reaches the supermarket, consumers are more confident in the beef they are buying, and this helps increase beef consumption.

 Getting BQA Certified in Pennsylvania

 In Pennsylvania, more than 4,000 beef and dairy producers are certified in the state’s program.
 Producers are required to participate in a classroom Level 1 presentation that illustrates the guidelines of BQA, followed by a hands-on chute-side training that takes place on the farm.
 At the completion of both components, producers are required to take an exam.
 Once a producer has completed both levels of training and have passed the exam they are certified.
-Certification is valid for two years.
+Certification is valid for three years.
 Take the opportunity today to make the BQA commitment a priority and standard on your farm!